 Management of Gout

-Gout is a common condition encountered in both hospital inpatients and primary care particularly in men.
+Gout is a common condition, particularly in men.
 It is due to the deposition of uric acid in the joints and periarticular tissues.
 Typically acute symptoms develop over a few hours and last 3-10 days.
 After an acute attack, 62% of patients may experience a repeat attack within a year.

 First attacks of gout commonly present as monoarthritis, but polyarticular presentations and chronic tophaceous gout may also be encountered.